 In City of Madison v.
-Wisconsin Employment Relations Commission, 429 U.S.167 (1976), the Supreme Court invalidated a ruling by the Wisconsin Supreme Court that had upheld an order forbidding nonunion teachers from speaking at a school board meeting.
+Wisconsin Employment Relations Commission, 429 U.S.167 (1976), the Supreme Court invalidated an order forbidding nonunion teachers from speaking at a school board meeting.
+The order had been upheld by the Wisconsin Supreme Court.

 The Wisconsin Employment Relations Commission had issued the order after the union alleged that a teacher’s short presentation to the board — concerning a clause in a proposed labor agreement providing that nonunion members pay dues to defray the costs of bargaining — had violated a provision in a collective-bargaining agreement restricting negotiations to authorized union representatives.